Contents

 Nearest bus stop: Oswiecim Muzeum

 • From Wroclaw: Buses from Wroclaw to Auschwitz are another option, departing from the central bus station.
-The journey may take around 4 to 5 hours.
+The journey takes 4 to 5 hours.

 • From Katowice: Buses depart from Katowice's main bus station and offer a comfortable ride of about 1.5 hours.